Gajesh2007/verifiable-postgres/QUICK_START.md

 make docker-up-logs
 ```

 The proxy will be available on port 5432.
+The backend database is available on port 5435, and the verification database on port 5434.

 ## Connecting to the Proxy